Your Relationship Archetype is a Chameleon

 The great news is…

 If you haven't attracted your soulmate yet, this is why.
-When you're sending mixed signals about who you are, you attract mixed results—men who love the performance… But you can get on track when you take time to discover yourself BEFORE dating so if that’s you let's get on track!
+When you're sending mixed signals about who you are, you attract mixed results — men who love the performance.
+But things shift quickly when you drop the mask so if that’s you let's get on track!

 Be clear